peteGSX/petegsx.github.io/docs/turntable-controller/software.rst

 In addition, the AccelStepper library is used to provide acceleration and deceleration for the turntable for somewhat prototypical operation.

+You can find the code in my `GitHub repo <https://github.com/peteGSX-Projects/programmable-dcc-turntable>`_.

 Startup
 ========